Ward Simpson

-Ward Simpson is a businessman, Bible teacher and media executive.
+Ward Simpson is an American businessman, Bible teacher and media executive.
 He was appointed president and CEO of GOD TV on 1 October 2016.
 Originally from Barbados, he has lived in the United States for 20 years.

-Biography
+Early life

 Simpson is the son of Barbadian businessman and philanthropist, Sir Kyffin Simpson and his wife, Lady Roberta Simpson.
-After growing up in Barbados, he became a senior executive with the Simpson Group of companies, managing an international automobile distribution corporation.
+After growing up in Barbados, he became a senior executive with his families business the Simpson Group of companies, managing an international automobile distribution corporation.